Graduate Admissions: Answers to Frequently Asked Questions

 When you apply for our graduate programs, we will automatically consider you for these types of support.
 If you are admitted and offered a position, it is at this time that we will need additional paperwork.

-Recommenders have until January 3, 2013 to submit their letters.
-However, submission before the deadline is highly encouraged.
+We highly encourage recommenders to submit their letters before the deadline.
 Follow the instructions in the online application to ensure that your recommenders are able to submit their letters.

 The application review begins shortly after the application deadline.
 We do not have a rolling application process, although we encourage all applicants to apply as early to correct problems that might arise.